Koala3353/Koala3353/MoreInfo.md

+# Unlock Your Online Potential with Professional Website Creation Services!
 Greetings!
 As a seasoned Discord bot developer with a successful track record of over 30 projects, I offer comprehensive services to create a custom bot tailored to your Discord server's needs.<p>

 My expertise spans a wide range of features, including auto-translation, moderation, currency systems, ticket and logging management, music with voice-related capabilities, web scraping, API integration, RPG elements, database implementation, crypto-related functions, website creation, and more.
 I ensure that each bot is meticulously crafted to exceed your server's unique requirements.<p>